yoshikawa-softwares/.github/profile/README.md

   </p>

   <p>
-    Building tools, services and experiences that empower developers and users worldwide.
+    Building tools, services and experiences that empower developers and users.
   </p>
 </div>